dafzthomas/old-personal-website/README.md

 # Dafz Thomas Personal Website

 This is my personal website's repo.
-Has been made using Jekyll and is hosted with Github Pages.
+Has been made using Jekyll.

 The MIT License (MIT)